doriszd/pands-project/README.md

 There are 150 observations with 5 features describing sepal length, sepal width, petal length, petal width and species.
 The number of each species is 50.

-In the next few tables some data set characteristics are shown.
+In the next few tables some data set characteristics will be shown.
 In the table data.head() the first 10 rows of data set are shown.
 Next table gives information about the dataset.
 It gives the number of each group ( Iris setosa, Iris virginica and Iris versicolor).
 Furthermore, the last table gives us description of statistical features – count, mean, std, min, max of each iris species.
 Count is 150 which refers to the number of iris flowers.
 Mean gives arithmetical average number and STD represents the percentage of flowers in each species that are far from the average.

 data.head()
 #Printing first 10 rows